-As granddaughter of one of the original Mad Men, you could say that Jennifer was born to be president of Preston Kelly.
+As granddaughter of one of the original Mad Men, you could say that Jennifer was born to be CEO of Preston Kelly.
 As a former all-American gymnast, you could also say that she’s uniquely qualified to balance everything that goes with that role: from strategic thought-leadership to cutting-edge campaigns, real-deal client collaboration to a Tsukahara vault with a back salto (nailed it!).

 Jennifer is a lifelong hyper-learner with a passion for driving positive change for her teams and clients.
 Before joining Preston Kelly, she was VP Managing Director at Olson, where she helped lead successes for a huge variety of clients including Minnesota Lottery, Fifth Third Bank, Blue Cross Blue Shield, Johnson and Johnson, University of Virginia, and Allen Edmonds.
 Jennifer has a way of bringing people together and making great things happen.
 That’s leadership.